dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

 Debugging
 -----------
 Debugging can be done over the debug UART interface (JTAG currently does not work properly).
+CPU reset has to be released (HPS2FPGA GPO[1] set to high) before running software on the core.

 user@OSMitySOM:~$ grmon -uart /dev/ttyUSB2